Nicolasharibol/customer_experience_A-B-testing/README.md

-📈 Vanguard Completion Rate Analysis: UI Design Experiment
+📈 Completion Rate Analysis: UI Design Experiment at Vanguard

 Welcome to the Vanguard Completion Rate Analysis project.
 This initiative focuses on assessing the impact of a new UI design through a structured A/B testing framework, with the goal of enhancing user engagement and achieving cost-effective improvements.